 My name is David Truog and I live in Brookline, Massachusetts (part of metro Boston) near Coolidge Corner with my wife and our two children.

 I work across the river in Cambridge at Forrester Research.
 I've also worked at software companies and in video direction/production, running my own small agency for eight years.
 I still code and film for fun but these days I do a lot more photography.

 I like the contrast between these two shots of (not by) me, just months apart.

 A passport control kiosk shot the first one as I was entering the US after a trip.
-I liked the flat expression and printing method: they reminded me of a Chuck Close painting (see magnified detail), so I took this snapshot of the print-out while in line.
+I liked the flat expression and printing method: they reminded me of Chuck Close's paintings (see magnified detail), so I took this snapshot of the print-out while in line.
 The CBP kiosks print mirror images, so this feels familiar to me, but no one sees me in a mirror, usually, except me, so it's probably odd to anyone who knows me.

-I find it interesting how different situations bring out different sides of us — different personas we inhabit.
+I'm interested in how different situations bring out different sides of us — different personas we inhabit at different times.